hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 Though conceptually this is simple, in practice this involves many complications.
 Consider the case when you are having just a single CPU core, associated RAM (primary memory: faster access of data), hard disk (secondary memory: slower access of data), input (keyboard, mouse) and output devices (screen).

-Now consider you have two CPU cores and you would notice that there are many things that you need to take care of:
+Now consider you have two or more CPU cores and you would notice that there are many things that you need to take care of:
 1. Will each of these cores share the memory space, or will each of them be assigned private memory?
 2. How these cores are going to access the memory space?
 3. How to divide and distribute the jobs among these two cores?
 4. How these two cores will communicate with each other?
 5. After the job is done where the final result will be saved?
 Is this the storage of core 1 or core 2?
 Or, will it be a central storage accessible to both?

-Shared memory vs Distributed memory
+* Shared memory vs Distributed memory
 When a system has a central memory and each CPU core has a uniform access to this memory space this is called a shared memory platform.
 In the contrary, when you partition this central memory and assign each partition as a private memory space to each CPU core, then we call this a distributed memory platform.
 A graphical could be as shown below:

 <p align="center"><img src="../fig/02/memory_pattern.png" width="50%"/></p>